alphagov/govuk-design-system/src/patterns/confirm-a-phone-number/index.md

 layout: layout-pane.njk
 ---

+{% from "govuk/components/inset-text/macro.njk" import govukInsetText %}
 {% from "_example.njk" import example %}

 Check that a user has access to a specific mobile phone number using a security code sent by text message.

-{{ example({group: "patterns", item: "confirm-a-phone-number", example: "default", html: true, nunjucks: true, open: false, loading: "eager"}) }}
+{{ example({ group: "patterns", item: "confirm-a-phone-number", example: "default", html: true, nunjucks: true, open: false, loading: "eager" }) }}

 ## When to use this pattern